SupeRNovA15-ai/Multi-Zone-Intrusion-Detection/README.md

 # Multi-Zone-Intrusion-Detection
-Here is the remaining content formatted as a singular, pastable bash script.

 This script uses a `cat << 'EOF'` (here-document) to encapsulate the documentation.
 You can save this as a `.sh` file, and when you run it, it will print the formatted README text to your console.